 It is made of non-toxic, medical grade materials, and is both BPA and latex free.

 Not only is the VitalSleep an effective anti-snoring device, it’s also affordable.
-You can get one mouthpiece for just $59.95, or two for $99.95.
+You can get one mouthpiece for just $69.95, and add $39.00 for an additional mouthpiece.

-There’s also free same-day shipping.
+There’s also free same-day shipping and it’s free.
 If you place your order by 3 pm Eastern Time, your order will ship that day.

 This means you’ll get your VitalSleep mouthpiece, and start enjoying the benefits of using it, as soon as possible.

-If you live outside the US, VitalSleep ships internationally for just $9.99.
+If you live outside the US, VitalSleep also ships internationally for free.
 Place your order, and your mouthpiece will arrive in about 7 to 10 days.